 Before I lost my job, I was flying high.
 I was working as a Keeper of Art in a museum negotiating with the Tate Britain and the Arts Council Collection, exhibiting the work of high-calibre artists like Damien Hirst and Antony Gormley, and overseeing a 15-million-pound refurbishment.
 I was enjoying seeing new audiences flock to see our new exhibits.
-I was on a trajectory, applying for a place on the Clore Leadership Programme, and aiming to go abroad to work, maybe even as far as Asia or the U.S. I was in my forties, and after years of planning, studying and keeping up with my continuing professional development, I was where I thought I really wanted to be.
+I was on a trajectory, applying for a place on the Clore Leadership Programme and aiming to go abroad to work, maybe even as far as Asia or the U.S. I was in my forties, and after years of planning, studying and keeping up with my continuing professional development, I was where I thought I really wanted to be.
 So, when I was made redundant, I fell pretty hard.

 Does your brain ever stop?

-During the good times (which I have to say also caused me to suffer from burnout), I was being mentored by the Chief Executive; one question that she asked me has stayed with me: "does your brain ever stop?"
+During the good times (which I have to say also caused me to suffer from burnout), I was being mentored by the Chief Executive; one question that she asked me has stayed with me: "Does your brain ever stop?"
 I thought it a strange question at the time, but it turns out that it was a very good question because it doesn't – and I am not the only person with this affliction; I call it an affliction because one has no choice.
-And one can't say, "hey, brain, be quiet for an hour and sit in the corner.
+And one can't say, "Hey, brain, be quiet for an hour and sit in the corner.
 You have nothing to do at the moment; I don't need you; take a break."
+One day, I was driving down the motorway in a finely tuned car with a good engine, exceeding the speed limit with a full tank of petrol, when suddenly my car was taken away.
+My brain was very unhappy and started to complain.

 Does your body know best?